 A PLAY AND WORKSHOP

-EXPLORING WHITE SUPREMACY, PARENTING, AND SILENCE
+EXPLORING WHITE SUPREMACY AND PARENTING

 IN PROGRESSIVE, MIDDLE CLASS COMMUNITIES

 BLACK, INDIGENOUS & PEOPLE OF COLOR-LED, MULTI-RACIAL, CROSS-CLASS